What is a colonoscopy?

 What if the colonoscopy shows something abnormal?

 If your doctor thinks an area needs further evaluation, he or she might pass an instrument through the colonoscope to obtain a biopsy (a small sample of the colon lining) to be analyzed.
 Biopsies are used to identify many conditions, and your doctor will often take a biopsy even if he or she doesn’t suspect cancer.
 If colonoscopy is being performed to identify sites of bleeding, your doctor might control the bleeding through the colonoscope by injecting medications or by cauterization (sealing off bleeding vessels with heat treatment) or by use of small clips.
 Your doctor might also find polyps during colonoscopy, and he or she will most likely remove them during the examination.
 These procedures don’t usually cause any pain.

 What are polyps and why are they removed?

 Polyps are abnormal growths in the colon lining that are usually benign (noncancerous).
 They vary in size from a tiny dot to several inches.
 Your doctor can’t always tell a benign polyp from a malignant (cancerous) polyp by its outer appearance, so he or she will usually remove polyps for analysis.
 Because cancer begins in polyps, removing them is an important means of preventing colorectal cancer.

 How are polyps removed?

-Your doctor might destroy tiny polyps by fulguration (burning) or by removing them with wire loops called snares or with biopsy instruments.
-Your doctor might use a technique called "snare polypectomy" to remove larger polyps.
-That technique involves passing a wire loop through the colonoscope and removing the polyp from the intestinal wall using an electrical current.
-You should feel no pain during the polypectomy.
+Your doctor may destroy tiny polyps by fulguration (burning) or by removing them with wire loops called snares or with biopsy instruments.
+Your doctor will use a technique called “snare polypectomy” to remove larger polyps.
+Your doctor will pass a wire loop through the colonoscope and remove the polyp from the intestinal wall using an electrical current.
+You should feel no pain during them polypectomy.

 What happens after a colonoscopy?